phenixdigital/phoenix_storybook/guides/setup.md

 })();
 ```

-These assets must be bundled and served by your own application.
+Your application must bundle these assets and serve them.
 Our custom `mix phx.gen.storybook`
 generator may guide you through these steps.

 ℹ️ Learn more on this topic in the [sandboxing guide](guides/sandboxing.md).